 The Institute of Medicine estimates that pain affects many aspects of life for more than 100 million Americans, and costs our nation more than $560 to $635 billion annually in health care and lost productivity.
-Unfortunately, many current treatments for low back pain are either not very effective, or have potentially serious or life-threatening side effects such as becoming addicted to or overdosing on prescription painkillers.
+Unfortunately, many current treatments for low back pain are either not very effective, or have potentially serious or life-threatening side effects.